Should I Separate or Get a Divorce?

 If you do not have children and have relatively few assets or debts, there are simplified divorce procedures you can go through to make the process as painless as possible.
 Be sure to check with your lawyer about these options.

 Again, every relationship is different, and there is no such thing as “one size fits all” advice when it comes to choosing a separation or a divorce.
 You need to be honest with yourself about the state of your relationship and what you want heading forward.

-For further tips and guidance on this important issue, meet with a skilled Long Island divorce lawyer at Bryan L. Salamone & Associates.
+For further tips and guidance on this important issue, meet with a skilled separation lawyer at Bryan L. Salamone & Associates.